-When you setup a sync between two apps, Unito automatically matches up equivalent fields and synchronizes their data.
+When you setup a sync between two tools, Unito automatically matches up equivalent fields and synchronizes their data.
 This includes the obvious ones like titles and descriptions, but also some more subtle ones like due dates, durations, attachments, and priorities.
-You can review these defaults for the most common apps in the App Combos section.
+You can review these defaults for the most common tools in the Tool Combos section.

 But while defaults are great to get started, your workflow probably has some unique behavior, or an extra field you absolutely want to sync up.
-Especially if you're using custom fields in apps like Asana, Wrike or JIRA.
+Especially if you're using custom fields in tools like Asana, Wrike or Jira.

-Here's how you can customize which fields are synchronized and how they translate between apps.
+Here's how you can customize which fields are synchronized and how they translate between tools.

-The first step is to determine the association between the fields of each app.
-Note we currently only support associating a field to a single other field; for example, you cannot sync the Asana due date to two fields in JIRA.
+The first step is to determine the association between the fields of each tool.
+Note we currently only support associating a field to a single other field; for example, you cannot sync the Asana due date to two fields in Jira.

-Start by opening the Fields tab of your sync settings.
-If you're creating a new sync, click the Customize button to expose the Fields tab.
+Start by opening the Map Fields tab of your sync settings.
 You will see the default field mappings.
 You can both remove the default mappings and add new ones.

-The list of fields available depends on the app itself, as well as your custom fields configured inside those apps and projects, if any.
+The list of fields available depends on the tool itself, as well as your custom fields configured inside those tools and projects, if any.

 Not all fields are made equal!
 Some are numbers, some are plain text, some have a set list of possible values.
 Unito recognizes those data types and will only let you map compatible types (string-to-string, date-to-date, number-to-number).
-When you create a new mapping, once you select a field in one app, the list of fields in the second app will only show the compatible fields.
+When you create a new mapping, once you select a field in one tool, the list of fields in the second tool will only show the compatible fields.

 See Mapping Values below for fields with a list of allowed values.